brenthompson2/Compiler-Construction/README.md

 #### Using the Transy Compiler

 On Ubuntu: The Transy Compiler must first be Compiled.
-Then, navigate the terminal to the directory with the `Compiler` executable and type `./Compiler <fileName>`
+Then, navigate the terminal to the directory with the `Compiler` executable and type `./Compiler <fileName.transy>`

 Flags:

-	`-n` = keep noblanks file even if it successfully compiles `-o` = keep obj file even if it failed compilation `-l` = keep literal file even if it failed compilation `-c` = keep core file even if it failed compilation
+	`-c` = keep core file even if it failed compilation `-l` = keep literal file even if it failed compilation `-n` = keep noblanks file even if it successfully compiles `-o` = keep obj file even if it failed compilation `-x` = execute the code immediately after compilation

 Other Info:
 	If no file is specified it will attempt to compile `test1.transy`

 #### Running Transy Object Code

 On Ubuntu: The Transy Executor must first be Compiled.
-Then, navigate the terminal to the directory with the `BRENxExecutor` executable and type `./BRENxExecutor <fileName>`
+Then, navigate the terminal to the directory with the `BRENxExecutor` executable and type `./BRENxExecutor <fileName.obj>`

+Flags:

+	`-r` = range check to ensure array indexes are within the dimensions `-z` = use zero for undefined variables

+Other Info:
+	If no file is specified it will attempt to execute `test1.obj`

 ## Development